tokio-rs/mio/README.md

 # Mio – Metal IO

-Mio is a lightweight I/O library for Rust with a focus on adding as little overhead as possible over the OS abstractions.
+Mio is a fast, low-level I/O library for Rust focusing on non-blocking APIs and event notification for building high performance I/O apps with as little overhead as possible over the OS abstractions.

 [![Crates.io][crates-badge]][crates-url]